paulbusse/Hamok/docs/usage.md

 Note that you although HA will allow you to change the states of switch, number and select, those changes will not trickle through to the Ökofen system (yet).
 This is under development.

+For sensors with numeric values, like temperatures and power values, the data sent to HA will have one decimal digit, if this is provided by the Ökofen system.

 ## Configuration file

 The configuration file is a YAML file.
 Which means that indentation is important.
 Here is an overview of the configuration file.